Noahbrown26/Stride/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

-Stride is an application that utilizses a GraphQL API for users to create, update, and remove workouts.
-The front end utilizes React with the MUI component library.
+Stride is an application that utilizes a GraphQL API for users to create, update, and remove workouts.
+The front end was built with React and the MUI component library.
 The backend was built using Mongo Atlas for the Database and Express/Node to run the server.
-Apollo server was used to query and mutate data with GraphQL.
+Apollo server was used to connect the api to the front-end to be able to query and mutate data.
 JWT were used for user creation and authentication.

 [View deployed HEROKU app here!](https://stride-1.herokuapp.com/)